hwholland/redis-create-object/README.md

-# create-object
+# append-list
-Utility that adds objects to a Redis database as a hash.
-It receives notifications from a Redis publish event on a designated channel.
-The publish message will contain the JSON object which must be stored in the database.
-A hash object is then saved in the database using a key that is determined based on the naming convention of the channel of the published event.
+Utility that appends a value to a list in Redis

 ## Technical Summary
 [tbd]